elasticpath/json-unmarshaller/README.md

 See the both the test directory of this project for sample use cases, and the [Jway docs](https://github.com/jayway/JsonPath/blob/master/README.md#operators) for more complicated JsonPath arrangements.

+## Error Handling
+In the default implementation, unmarshalling is attempted for all fields in the class hierarchy regardless of errors.
+When no match is found for a field, or the annotation on a field contains syntax errors, the error will be logged and that field is simply left unset.
+Validation of annotations should be done at compile time using the provided annotation verification class, which is described below.

 ## Annotation Verification
 This project provides a convenience class for testing the validity of all supplied field annotations in a directory.
 In a maven build, the exec-maven-plugin can easily be configured to verify all defined annotations at compile time as follows: